 Tutorial: Azure Active Directory integration with FileCloud

-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with FileCloud, you need the following items:
+To get started, you need the following items:

-- A FileCloud single sign-on enabled subscription
+- FileCloud single sign-on (SSO) enabled subscription.

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD single sign-on in a test environment.

-Adding FileCloud from the gallery
+Add FileCloud from the gallery